Amide reduction

 Amide reduction is a reaction in organic synthesis where an amide is reduced to either an amine or an aldehyde functional group.

 Catalytic hydrogenation

 Catalytic hydrogenation can be used to reduce amides to amines; however, the process often requires high hydrogenation pressures and reaction temperatures to be effective (i.e. often requiring pressures above 197 atm and temperatures exceeding 200 °C).
 Selective catalysts for the reaction include copper chromite, rhenium trioxide and rhenium(VII) oxide or bimetallic catalyst.

-Non-catalytic routes to amines
+Amines from other hydride sources

 Reducing agents able to effect this reaction include metal hydrides such as lithium aluminium hydride, or lithium borohydride in mixed solvents of tetrahydrofuran and methanol.